How To Setup And Use Your Ledger Nano S With Ledger Live

 With over 1 million units sold worldwide, the Ledger Nano S is the most popular hardware wallet.
 The device is praised for its security and its support for a wide variety of coins.
-If you do not already own a Ledger Nano S, you can purchase one here.
+If you do not already own one, you can purchase a Ledger Nano S here.

-This guide gives complete step by step instructions on how to setup a new Ledger Nano S hardware wallet, using the Leger Live application.
+This guide provides complete step by step instructions on how to setup a new Ledger Nano S hardware wallet, using the Ledger Live application.

 Create a 4-8 digit PIN code

 Double click the icon to open Ledger Live.

 You will see a screen that shows: “Get started with your Ledger device.”
 Choose the first option, “Initialize as new device.”
 Then select the Ledger Nano S and click “Continue.”

 Now the screen will show: “Choose Your Pin Code.”
 Connect the Ledger Nano S via the USB cord to your computer.
 On the Ledger Nano S, pressing both buttons at the same time acts as a “Select” or “Continue.”
 When we say “Press both buttons” we mean press both buttons of the Ledger Nano S at the same time.

 Press both buttons now to begin.